kreuzwerker/terraform-provider-docker/CONTRIBUTING.md

 }
 ```

-As the next step we can init terraform by provider a local plugin directory:
+As the next step we can init terraform by providing a local plugin directory:
 ```sh
 # Which reflects the convention mentioned before
 # See https://www.terraform.io/docs/commands/init.html#plugin-installation